Vedahsla/cloud-computing/README.md

 # cloud-computing
-CC part of our Bangkit Capstone project
+CC part of our Bangkit Capstone project.